First Home

 > You must be a first-time buyer and intend on living in the property you are looking to purchase

 If you meet these conditions, then you are able to withdraw of your Kiwisaver balance except for the initial $1000 government Kickstarter which must stay in the account.
+This is known as a second chance withdrawal.
+Often, a Kiwisaver withdrawal letter will be a condition of your pre-approval so you can apply for this directly through your Kiwisaver provider or for further guidance you can visit the Kiwisaver website.

 Buying your first home is a huge financial commitment and it can be challenging to get a suitable deposit.
 Kāinga Ora has been established to make it easier for first home buyers to purchase a property.
 Under the First Home Loan, you only need a 5% deposit rather than the 20% required by most lenders.
 As part of this initiative, a first home grant distributed by Kāinga Ora can be paid to you to increase your deposit.